Applies to: Microsoft Cloud App Security

 You can apply governance actions to users' files across your cloud environment.
-After you have thoroughly investigated and learned about your cloud, you can use governance actions to help protect your organization.
+After you've thoroughly investigated and learned about your cloud, you can use governance actions to help protect your organization.

 Use policies to assess risk